mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 Setting up of Digitizer
 =======================

 You can only use the element in the sidepane.
+The element can be used more than one time in the sidepane.

 .. image:: ../../../../figures/digitizer_configuration.png
      :scale: 80